Nevenall/blades-in-the-dark/src/01-the-basics.md

 - The PCs instigate a war between two factions, then sit back and watch the fireworks.
 How does it turn out?
 Does either side dominate?
 Are they both made vulnerable by the conflict?
 Make a few fortune rolls to find out.
 - A strange sickness is sweeping the city.
 How badly is a crime ridden district hit by the outbreak?
 The GM assigns a magnitude to the arcane plague, and makes a fortune roll to judge the extent of its contamination.
 - The Hound stakes out a good spot and makes a sniper shot against a gang leader when he enters his office.
-The controlled /Hunt/ roll is a success, but is great effect enough to instantly kill a grizzled gang leader?
+The controlled {Hunt} roll is a success, but is great effect enough to instantly kill a grizzled gang leader?
 Instead of making a progress clock for his mortality, the GM decides to use a simple fortune roll with his “toughness” as a trait to see if he can possibly survive the attack.
-The roll is a /4/5/: the bullet misses his heart, but hits him in the lung—it’s a mortal wound.
+The roll is a {4}5/: the bullet misses his heart, but hits him in the lung—it’s a mortal wound.
 He’s on death’s door, with only hours to live, unless his gang can get an expert physicker to him in time.
 - Inspectors are putting a case together against the PC crew.
 How quickly will their evidence result in arrests?
-The crew’s /wanted level/ counts as a major advantage for the inspectors.
+The crew’s {wanted level} counts as a major advantage for the inspectors.
 - The PCs face off in a skirmish with a veteran demon hunter captain and her crew.
 The tide of battle goes in the PCs’ favor, and many crew members are killed.
 One of the players asks if the captain will surrender to spare the rest of her crew’s lives.
 The GM isn’t sure.
 How cold-hearted is this veteran hunter?
 She’s stared giant demons in the eye without flinching... is there anything human left inside her?
 The GM makes a 2d fortune roll for “human feelings” to see if a spark of compassion remains in heart.
-If so, maybe one of the PCs can roll to /Consort/, /Sway/, or /Command/ her to stand down.
+If so, maybe one of the PCs can roll to {Consort}, {Sway}, or {Command} her to stand down.

 @TODO table p31